-The comprehensive examination will be given in May.
-Students unable to take the comprehensive examination on the announced dates must request permission from the CCEB Educational Programs

-Office at least one month prior to the examination dates.
+The comprehensive examination will be given in May and we strongly encourage students to plan nothing else during the exam period.
+Students unable to take the comprehensive examination on the announced dates must request permission from the CCEB Educational Programs Office at least one month prior to the examination dates.
 Any requests after the one-month period will only be accepted if they are for unforeseen events or a family emergency.
 The request must be approved by the Comprehensive Examination Committee Chair and/or the Executive Education Programs Committee.
-If the student's request is approved, the dates must fall within the two-week window including the week before and the week after the officially scheduled date.
+If the student's request is approved a new date will be set.
+Our expectation is that the exam will be taken within the two-week window including the week before and the week after the officially scheduled date.
 Students must take the comprehensive examination within one year of completing core courses.